 1) Cook chicken separately-either using leftovers or roast your breast at 200 degrees for around 35 minutes.

 2) Add the vegetables, broth, turmeric, ginger and 1/2 the almond milk to the soup maker and set desired program.

 3) Once soup is prepared, add in the chicken and the other half of the almond milk.

+The final soup is silky smooth and easy to digest.
 I really hope you enjoyed this recipe!
 It’s been an absolute lifesaver over the last few days!